 The State of Georgia has established various boards whose purpose is to oversee the health professions and to set and enforce standards for licensure.
-All complaints must be sent to the appropriate board, and not to the Georgia Department of Law's Consumer Protection Division.
+All complaints must be sent to the appropriate board, and not to the Georgia Attorney General's Consumer Protection Division.

 The Georgia Medical Board, also known as the Composite State Board of Medical Examiners, issues licenses to members of these professions: